huridocs/mock-semantic-ml-server/README.md

-# Mock MLP server for Semantic Search
+# Mock ML server for Semantic Search

 Mock API server that simulates the NLP server that processes documents for semantic search